 There’s some other tests that sometimes show up on a CBC report, but these are the key measurements.
 You can see just how valuable the CBC test is in understanding how your body is functioning.
 There’s a lot of information here, and a trained holistic health pro can help you determine what steps to take next to bring your test values into the ideal range.

 Your blood renews itself every 120 days, so you can use the CBC as a great indicator of your health status as you update and adapt your habits to a healthier lifestyle.

 The next step to expert lab interpretation is to understand the ideal ranges for each of these key indicator tests.
-Go get my free Insider’s Guide to Lab Test Results so you can understand how your results stack up against the ideal values.
+I include lab interpretation in my ongoing work with clients.
+Working with me starts with your Wellness Launchpad.